cjaoude/HTMLEntity-Snippets/README.md

-HTML Entity-Snippets for Sublime Text
+HTML Entity Snippets for Sublime Text
 =====================================

 Blaze through the most common HTML entities without giving them a second thought.
 The syntax is simple: a colon ‘:’ followed by the first character or two of the entity name.